 the key assumptions which the undertaking makes in its investment decisions with respect to the movement of interest rates, exchange rates, and other relevant market parameters, over its business planning time horizon;

-information about any investments in tradable securities or other financial instruments based on repackaged loans, and the undertaking's risk management procedures in respect of such securities or instruments.
+information about any investments in securitisation, and the undertaking's risk management procedures in respect of such securities or instruments.

-Insurance and reinsurance undertakings shall report information of any material income and expenses, other than underwriting or investment income and expenses, over the undertaking's business planning time horizon.
+4. Insurance and reinsurance undertakings shall report information of any material income and expenses, other than underwriting or investment income and expenses, over the undertaking's business planning time horizon.